-5. What is a whistle-blower?
+5. Who is a whistleblower?

-A whistle-blower is an individual who discloses confidential information regarding an employee, which relates to potentially illegal, corrupt, improper, unsafe, unethical or amounts to malpractice.
+A whistleblower is an individual who discloses confidential information regarding an employee, which relates to potentially illegal, corrupt, improper, unsafe unethical conduct or amounts to malpractice.

 Under this policy, any of the following can raise a concern: